Bernardo-MG/spring-ws-security-soap-example/readme.md

 The documentation site sources come along the source code (as it is a Maven site), so it is always possible to generate them using the following Maven command:

 ```
-$ mvn verify site
+$ mvn verify site -P jetty
 ```

-The verify phase is required, as otherwise some of the reports won't be created.
+The verify phase is required, as otherwise some of the reports won't be created, while the jetty profile is used to run the tests with Jetty.

 ## Usage